An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Last Updated:

-Overview of this 4 Week Japan Itinerary
+At a Glance: 4 Week Japan Itinerary Overview

 Here’s a quick breakdown of my one month in Japan itinerary: